vchandramouli/Real-Estate-Rental-and-Tenant-Management-System/README.md

 ### Prerequisites

-- Install node js in ubuntu
+- Install Node.js Version 16 in ubuntu

 1. Clone the repository: